-For 100 years The Rowett Institute has influenced the food we put on our plates, from the introduction of milk in schools and keeping the nation fed during World War Two to breakthroughs in human and animal nutrition.
+For over 100 years The Rowett Institute has influenced the food we put on our plates, from the introduction of milk in schools and keeping the nation fed during World War Two to breakthroughs in human and animal nutrition.
 Today it continues to play a leading role in the UK’s research capability in nutrition and its research outputs provide evidence for policy development and support innovation for the food and drink industry.

-In late 2014 the Rowett Institute will move to a state-of-the-art new building on the Foresterhill health campus in Aberdeen.
+In 2016 the Rowett Institute will move to a state-of-the-art new building on the Foresterhill health campus in Aberdeen.
 The move will enable scientists to be housed together in modern purpose-designed facilities close to other health research facilities and ensure the Institute remains at the forefront of world class research in health and nutrition.